performancecopilot/ansible-pcp/README.md

 [![Github Release](https://img.shields.io/github/release/performancecopilot/ansible-pcp.svg)](https://github.com/performancecopilot/ansible-pcp/releases/latest)

-A collection containing roles for Performance Co-Pilot (PCP) and related software, such as Redis and Grafana.
+A collection containing roles for Performance Co-Pilot (PCP) and related software, such as Valkey/Redis and Grafana.

 The collection is arranged as follows: